singer-ab/gtfs_work/README.md

 # gtfs_work

-Contains a .py file developed for analysing GTFS data.
-This uses the gtfs_functions library to produce sets of HTML files with maps of bus routes contained in the GTFS data.
-The .py file will also produce a shape file which can be used with Geographic Information Software (e.g. QGIS) to perform geospatial analysis.
-The .py file also calculates the distance of each bus route in the file and produces a CSV file containing this detail.
+## Introduction
+`gtfs_functions_testing.py` uses the gtfs_functions library to undertake a series of analyses on GTFS data.
+This has been of interest recently with the UK Department for Transport providing more data on a regular basis at https://data.bus-data.dft.gov.uk/timetable/download/

 ## Installation requirements
 **NB This python script requires the `gtfs_functions` library to be installed.
 This can be done using pip installer**